-AWARNING Hazards present in troubleshooting can cause equipment damage, severe personal injury or death.
-Only trained and experienced service personnel with knowledge of fuels, electricity, and machinery hazards should perform service procedures.
-Read Safety Precautions page and observe all instructions and precautions in this manual.
+AWARNING Many troubleshooting procedures present hazards that can result in severe personal injury or death.
+Only qualified service personnel with knowledge of fuels, electricity, and machinery hazards should perform service procedures.
+Review safety precautions on pages iii and iv.

 Indicator(s) Possible Cause Corrective Action "FAIL TO CRANK" (221) message DOES NOT The remote start input is not getting from the remote start switch to the output of the customer interface board (A34) indicating that the switch, A34, or the harness is bad. appear on digital display -and: Auto LED DS5 on the engine interface board (A31) is on - RMT Start The remote start switch or the wiring harness may be bad.
 1. Install harness tool between A34 J1/P1.
 Reset the control.
 Attempt remote start and check for ground at A34 J1-13.
 If ground level is not present, isolate to the switch or the wiring harness by checking for a start signal at TB1-5.
 Repair as necessary.
 LED DS14 on the customer interface board (A34) is off Customer interface board A34 may be bad.
 If ground is present at A34 J1-13-and yet A34 DS14 is off, replace A34.
 NOTE: This condition suggests that the remote start input is NOT passing through the customer interface board (A34) to enable the remote start logic on the digital board.